 Unfortunately, there are only a few effective drug options available to treat tinnitus.
-For this reason, people suffering from a chronic form of the disease are often advised to get used to the sounds with the help of desensitization, habitual or cognitive behavior therapy.
+For this reason, people suffering from a chronic form of the disease are often advised to get used to the sounds with the help of desensitisation, habitual or cognitive behaviour therapy.

 The acute form of tinnitus, on the other hand, is treated, among other things, with blood circulation-promoting agents.
 It also has a better chance of healing spontaneously or at least improving.
 Ginkgo biloba preparations that comply with the regulations for medicinal products have been shown to promote blood circulation and are therefore used in alternative medicine to treat tinnitus.

 However, the scientific evidence for this treatment option is not sufficient to make a conclusive statement about the effectiveness of tinnitus therapy with preparations from ginkgo biloba.
 A comprehensive analysis of existing data and studies on this topic brought contradictory results and is therefore not suitable for a general recommendation.

 In any case, patients who developed tinnitus for the first time did not benefit from taking ginkgo biloba.
 There was a somewhat more favourable outcome in the group of sufferers who also suffered from dementia or Alzheimer's disease: They showed a slight but statistically significant reduction in the tinnitus symptoms.